Working with SQL

 - Click on Test SQL button

-Note: Your first SQL on a particular cloud node (cold run) will take a little longer to run.
+Note: Your first SQL on a particular Cloud Worker (cold run) will take a little longer to run.
 Subsequent SQL queries will run instantly.

 - (Optional) Experiment further with the SQL, click